 The next year, the Portland To Coast Walk Relay became official and has grown in popularity ever since.
 Each year it reaches the capacity of 400 teams.
 Walk teams take on an incredible challenge, and should be proud to be part of the Largest Walk Relay in the World and one of Oregon’s largest walking events of any kind!

 In 1998, the Hood To Coast founder brought to fruition a long time desire to support high school youth in pursuing life-long fitness.
 Bob wanted an avenue, similar to Hood To Coast, for students such as his daughter, to participate in and enjoy as a team.
-Why should adults get to have all the fun anyway?
-Thus the High School Challenge Relay kicked off, with HTC underwriting the cost of entry to teams of kids, ages 18 and under.
-Since its start in 1998, the 50 team limit has been reached, with teams of 12 forming from high school cross country teams, groups of friends, church groups, and others from the Northwest and across the country!
-The High School Challenge runners enthusiasm for the race is contagious!
+Why should just adults get to have all the fun anyway?
+Thus the High School Challenge Relay kicked off, for teams of kids, ages 18 and under.
+The PTC High School Challenge has evolved for 2021 into the NEW Portland To Coast Challenge Relay which continues in the spirit of the Mother of All Relays, with a 130 mile running adventure with your best running friends, family, co-workers and neighbors.
+The PTC Challenge has expanded entry for teams of adult runners as well as youth from ages 14 on up!
+Get your team (8-12 runners) and JOIN US for a limited spot as one of 70 teams in this epic experience!

 In 2006, Felicia Hubber, came on-board the Hood To Coast organization as Race Director, and continues today, overseeing event logistics, the incredible staff, and long term vision for the race.
 Felicia ran in Hood To Coast six times, and has attended or assisted in the race 35 of the last 38 years.